KDCinfo/snippets/kd_recall.md

 > 2020-08-22 [web]

-- Shuttered the app detail blocks instead of expand-dropping them in like a curtain call.
+- Shuttered the app detail blocks instead of expand-dropping them all in at once like a curtain call.
-- Brought all four shutters up from the bottom, and coupled it with a fade transition.
+- Brought all four shutters up from the bottom, and coupled them with fade transitions.
-- Made hero logo image clickable.
+- Made hero logo image clickable; added `alt` and `title` properties.
 - Fixed two text links in appBar.
 - Added some missing hrefs.